 Financial assets at fair value through profit or loss include financial assets held for trading and financial assets backing insurance contracts.
 The Company has equity, debt securities and units in unlisted funds that are recognised at fair value through profit or loss.
-These assets are carried in the balance sheet at fair value with net changes in fair value presented as finance costs (negative net changes in fair value) or finance income (positive net changes in fair value) in the income statement.
+These assets are carried in the Balance Sheet at fair value with net changes in fair value presented as investment loss (negative net changes in fair value) or investment income (positive net changes in fair value) in the income statement.